 The new EOLCS fee structure—effective January 1, 2022—is given below and can be downloaded.
 Licensing fees are reviewed annually and are subject to change.

 NOTE: Application and renewal fees are per license, not per engine oil product.
 For example, if an oil marketer submits an application for one product, the application fee is $5,500.
 If the marketer submits an application for two or more products, the application fee is $5,500.

 |Fee Type||Fee (USD)|

-At time of annual license renewal, licensee must report volume of API-licensed engine oil sold.
-API assesses $0.0070 per gallon fee on each gallon reported in excess of 1 million gallons.
-All API-licensed engine oil brands, whether sold in packages or in bulk, must be counted in the volume reported.
+At time of annual license renewal, a licensee must report volume of API-licensed engine oil sold.
+API assesses a $0.0080 per gallon fee on each gallon reported in excess of 750,000 gallons.
+Volumes for all API-licensed engine oil products, whether sold in packages or in bulk, must be counted in the volume reported.

-Benefits from API licensing include association with the 2016 campaign; independent verification of the quality of licensed oils sold in the marketplace; listing in the real-time on-line Directory of EOLCS licensees; participation in programs to ensure precision of new tests used to qualify oils; and rights to use the API quality marks (the API Service Symbol Donut and Certification Mark Starburst), symbols of quality that identify licensed engine oils to consumers.
+Benefits from API licensing include independent verification of the quality of licensed oils sold in the marketplace; listing in the real-time on-line Directory of EOLCS licensees; participation in programs to ensure precision of new tests used to qualify oils ; and rights to use the API quality marks (the API Service Symbol “Donut” and Certification Marks “Starburst” or “Shield”), symbols of quality that identify licensed engine oils to consumers.
 This includes using the marks on licensed oil packages, in media, and on promotional materials.